mattrixman/clover-cloud-connector-unit-examples/public/README.md

         ShowMessageExampleCloverConnectorListener.prototype = Object.create(ExampleCloverConnectorListener.prototype);
         ShowMessageExampleCloverConnectorListener.prototype.constructor = ShowMessageExampleCloverConnectorListener;

 3. Add the override of the `startTest` function.
-This is called by the `onReady` function when the connection to the device is ready for a test.
+This is called by the `onDeviceReady` function when the connection to the device is ready for a test.
 You will start your test flow from here.
 At the end of the test, make sure to call the `testComplete(boolean)` function.
 Passing a value will set a property named `success` to that value.
 This value is then passed through to the supplied display function.

         ShowMessageExampleCloverConnectorListener.prototype.startTest = function () {
             ExampleCloverConnectorListener.prototype.startTest.call(this);